D-lang14/Sales_Insights/README.md

 ### Instructions to setup mysql on your local computer

-1. Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo
+1. Follow the steps in this video to install MySQL on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo

-1. SQL database dump is in db_dump.sql file above.
-Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video
+1. SQL database dump is in the db_dump.sql file above.
+Download the `db_dump.sql` file to your local computer and import it as per the instructions given in the tutorial video

 ### Data Analysis Using SQL